Luizmontagner/Atlas-Gym/README.md

 ### **Design Choices**

 As soon as I decided the gym's name I built the logo using [Canva](https://www.canva.com/ "Canva") and decided that I would be using dark colors.
  I have used [Color Hex](https://www.color-hex.com/ "Color Hex") to find appropriate colors that would match with the internal spaces of the gym.

 #### Fonts

 Since I used a [Canva](https://www.canva.com/ "Canva") font called "Colo Pro" in my hero image and the header logo image, I visited [Google Fonts](https://fonts.google.com/ "Google Fonts") and found a font called "Anton" that subtly fit the rest of the site.
-In the text of the cards, I used the font "Roboto" which the own [Google Fonts] (https://fonts.google.com/ "Google Fonts") suggested as a good combination to use with the "Anton" font.
+In the text of the cards, I used the font "Roboto" which the own [Google Fonts](https://fonts.google.com/ "Google Fonts") suggested as a good combination to use with the "Anton" font.

 <a></a>
 #### Icons

 I have used [Font Awesome](https://fontawesome.com/ "Font Awesome") to implement the icons to social media area.
 I have styled the icons according the website colors.
+The navigation menu will transform into a hamburger icon to make it more simple to use on mobile.

 #### Colors